 - opens in a new windowBrown’s Landing – Port Orange

 - opens in a new windowChelsea Place – Ormond Beach

 - opens in a new windowPlantation Bay – Ormond Beach

 - opens in a new windowAmelia National – Fernandina Beach

 - opens in a new windowJulington Creek – St Johns

 - opens in a new windowNocatee – Ponte Vedra Beach

 - opens in a new windowTamaya – Jacksonville

 Good question!
-Gated communities offer more controlled access, privacy and security than a non-gated community.
+Gated communities in Florida offer more controlled access, privacy and security than non-gated communities in Florida.
 But there are some potential pitfalls.
 If you’re unsure where to build your new custom Florida home, it’s time to do some homework.

-There are reasons home buyers pay additional fees and annual assessments to live in a gated community.
+There are reasons home buyers pay additional fees and annual assessments to live in Florida gated communities.
 Prestige — let’s not be shy about saying so — is one of them.
 Certain addresses are where some folks want to live, which is A-okay.